Service Catalogue \\ Resource Allocation

 Resource allocation has long been one of those services that is tricky to get right but it absolutely is one of the most highly valued services a PMO can offer.
 I like this definition from TechTarget:

 Resource allocation is the process of assigning and managing assets in a manner that supports an organization’s strategic goals.

 Resource allocation includes managing tangible assets such as hardware to make the best use of softer assets such as human capital.
 Resource allocation involves balancing competing needs and priorities and determining the most effective course of action in order to maximize the effective use of limited resources and gain the best return on investment.

 The task for the evening was to chat, exchange ideas, and have a crack at completing the PMO service template.
-Here’s how they got on:

-A multi horizon resource matching and planning service to align with known demand.
+A multi-horizon resource matching and planning service to align with known demand.